|Large crustal xenolith exposed in the rib of the|

 The Bear Lodge Mountains in the northwestern Black Hills of Wyoming (Figure 1), form a large multiple intrusive complex of alkalic igneous rock ranging in age from 38.0 to 50.0 Ma (Staatz, 1983; Lisenbee, 1985).
 Staatz (1983) described the complex as a porphyry-type intrusive containing one of the largest, low-grade, disseminated and vein-type REE and thorium deposits in the United States.
 Disseminated gold mineralization is also associated with feldspathic breccia in the complex (Jenner, 1984).
 One mineralized zone discovered in an elongate intrusive breccia (2,000 by 120 ft) was recently drilled yielding gold values of 0.343 to 1.72 ppm (Anonymous, 1988).
 Current geologic resource estimates for the intrusive breccia are 8.2 million tons averaging 0.686 ppm gold (Anonymous, 1991).

 Twelve to 15 miles southeast of the Bear Lodge Mountains, another Tertiary alkalic intrusive at Mineral Hill shows similar mineralization.
 Anomalous gold is reported in feldspathic breccia, quartz veins, and in jasperoid (Welch, 1976).
 Welch (1976) reported breccias with 6 ppm Au and 115 ppm Ag, and jasperoids with 5 ppm Au and 7 ppm Ag.
 Recently, the author collected quartz vein samples at Mineral Hill that assayed 130 ppm Au and 330 ppm Ag.
 The possibility for similar mineralization at Black Buttes, 6 miles to the southwest, is indicated by the presence of epithermal replacement galena, wulfenite, fluorite, and hemimorphite in altered Pahasapa Limestone along a contact with Tertiary alkalic igneous rock (Hausel, 1989).
-Disseminated gold was also recently discovered by in Tertiary alkalics in the (Figure 1).
+Disseminated gold was also recently discovered in Tertiary alkalics in the district.

 Some potential for epithermal disseminated gold may also exist in the Rattlesnake Hills of central Wyoming in the vicinity of UT Creek where American Copper and Nickel Company identified several gold anomalies between 1983 and 1987.
 This area is underlain by Archean supracrustals intruded by Tertiary alkalics and includes some untested jasperoids (Hank Hudspeth, personal communication, 1988).
 Aspen (Quaking Asp) Mountain along the Rock Springs uplift south of Rock Springs, is another anomalous area with highly silicified sandstones and siltstones covering several square miles.
 Alunite, kaolinite, localized jasperoid(?), and minor travertine are anomalous.
 Some weak gold anomalies were recently detected in the silicified zone (Hausel and others, 1992).